Introducing the Open City Friends print commission

 The print was printed in Fish Island by Duplikat Press using teal and gold inks on 170gsm paper made from recycled coffee cups.

 All Friends will receive an edition of the print delivered to their door, along with an Open House Key Badge.
-If you would like to join them, click here to find out more.
+If you would like to join them, or find out more about Open City Friends, click here.

 WhatsApp Image 2020-07-25 at 17.43.09.jpeg